Skip to main content

 The relationship between testosterone and the pituitary hormones, LH and FSH, reveals the origin of the dysfunction.
 This distinction is what separates primary from secondary hypogonadism, guiding all subsequent therapeutic strategies.

 In primary hypogonadism, the testes themselves are the source of the problem.
 They are unable to produce sufficient testosterone despite receiving the correct signals from the brain.
 The lab results reflect this state with a clear pattern ∞ low testosterone levels accompanied by high levels of LH and FSH.
-The is working overtime, shouting instructions (high LH/FSH) to a production site that cannot respond.
+The pituitary gland is working overtime, shouting instructions (high LH/FSH) to a production site that cannot respond.

 Conversely, lifestyle-induced secondary hypogonadism originates from a disruption in the brain’s signaling.
 The testes are fully capable of producing testosterone, but the pituitary gland is failing to send the necessary instructions.
 This results in a different lab profile ∞ low testosterone levels along with low or inappropriately normal levels of LH and FSH.